PRESERVING OUR HISTORY FOR FUTURE GENERATIONS

 1974 - DLG-31 begins a 10-month Regular Overhaul period at Naval Shipyard, Long Beach, California (1 February - 19 December).

-1978 - CAPT Charles G. Farnham is relieved by CAPT Joseph S. Donnell III becoming CG-31's seventh Commanding Officer on the flightdeck inport San Diego, CA.
+1978 - CAPT Charles G. Farnham is relieved by CAPT Joseph S. Donnell III becoming CG-31's third Commanding Officer on the flightdeck inport San Diego, CA.

-1980 - CAPT Joseph S. Donnell III is relieved by CAPT Daniel C. Richardson becoming CG-31's eight Commanding Officer at U.S. Naval Station Long Beach, CA.
+1980 - CAPT Joseph S. Donnell III is relieved by CAPT Daniel C. Richardson becoming CG-31's fourth Commanding Officer at U.S. Naval Station Long Beach, CA.

 2008 - DDG-104 begins Bravo Trails which is the acceptance trial conducted by the Navy's Board of Inspection and Survey (INSURV).

-2018 - DDG-104 departs San Diego for a scheduled Western Pacific deployment (5th) as part of a Surface Action Group (SAG).
+2018 - DDG-104 departs San Diego with USS DEWEY (DDG 105) for a scheduled Western Pacific deployment (5th) as part of a Surface Action Group (SAG).
+HSM-49 detachment is embarked.

 1942 - Leaving Hvalfjordur, Iceland, DD-407 returns to the United States at New York on this day and gets underway 15 February to meet the liner Queen Mary off the Boston breakwater and escorts her into the harbor.